Azure Virtual Desktop (AVD)

 • Use an incognito or private window if you do not see the expected resources at the AVD site

-• If credential errors continue make sure to Clear Cache.
+• If credential errors continue make sure to Clear browsing data.

 Where should files be saved on Azure Virtual Desktop (AVD)?